lyc102/ifem/docs/_fem/PoissonRT0mfemrate.md

 ### divergence matrix

-The ascend ordering orientation is not consistent with the induced orientation.
+The ascending ordering orientation is not consistent with the induced orientation.
 The second edge would be `[3 1]` for the consistent orientation.
 So `[1 -1 1]` is used in the construction of div operator.

 For triangle t, the basis for the constant function space is $p = 1$, the characteristic function.
 So in the computation of divergence operator, `elemSign` should be used to correct the sign.
 In the output of `gradbasis`, `-Dlambda` is always the outwards normal direction.
-The signed area could be negative but in the ouput, `area` is the absolute value (for the easy of integration on elements) and `elemSign` is used to record elements with negative area.
+The signed area could be negative but in the output, `area` is the absolute value (for the easy of integration on elements) and `elemSign` is used to record elements with negative area.

 ```matlab